IRSAAtUMn/RWorkshop18/08-git.Rmd

  * papers (versions of the paper, tech reports, data, R scripts for data analysis),

- * R packages (the traditional source code control, although there is a lot besides source code in an R package),
+ * R packages (the traditional use of source code control, although there is a lot besides source code in an R package),

  * notes (long before they turn into papers, I put them under version